ethersphere/bee-docs/docs/introduction/terminology.md

 xDai is [DAI](https://developer.makerdao.com/dai/1/) [bridged](#bridging-tokens)
-to the [Gnosis Chain](https://www.xdaichain.com/) using [OmniBridge](https://omni.xdaichain.com/bridge).
+to the [Gnosis Chain](https://www.xdaichain.com/) using [xDai Bridge](https://bridge.gnosischain.com/).
 It's also the native token of the Gnosis Chain, i.e. transaction fees are paid in xDai.

 ### SWAP